MRC (company): 2019–2022: Valence Media and PMRC

 In December 2019, Valence Media acquired Nielsen Holdings' music data business, with the division being rebranded as MRC Data.

-In April 2020, it was reported that Valence Media would rebrand under the MRC name.
-The rebranding was completed in July 2020.
+In 2020, Valence Media rebranded as MRC.

 On September 23, 2020, it was announced that Penske Media Corporation, owner of The Hollywood Reporter's main competitor Variety, would assume operations of the MRC Media & Info publications under a joint venture with MRC known as PMRC.
-In turn, MRC will form a second joint venture that will develop content tied to PMRC publications.
+In turn, MRC would form a second joint venture to develop content tied to PMRC publications.

 In September 2021, former E! president Adam Stotsky became the new president of MRC Live & Alternative, replacing the outgoing Amy Thurlow.
 At this time, Dick Clark Productions was folded into MRC Live & Alternative and discontinued as a brand.

 2022–present: Unwinding of the Valence merger

 In August 2022, Eldridge agreed with Wiczyk and Satchu to divide MRC's assets, effectively undoing the 2018 Valence Media merger.
-Eldridge re-acquired the company's live and alternative division (which resumed business as Dick Clark Productions), as well as MRC's share of the PMRC joint venture, Luminate (the former MRC Data), and investments in studios including A24 and Fulwell 73.
+Eldridge re-acquired the company's live and alternative division (which reinstated the Dick Clark Productions banner), as well as MRC's share of the PMRC joint venture, Luminate (the former MRC Data), and investments in studios including A24 and Fulwell 73.
 The remaining MRC entity, in which Eldridge will retain a minority stake, will retain its scripted film and TV production entity as well as investments in Civic Center Media and T-Street Productions.
+Wiczyk and Satchu became chairmen of the company in 2023.